Last editedMay 20223 min read

 BIC means Bank Identification Code, or Bank Identifier Code.
-It is an 8 to 11-character code that is used to identify a specific bank when you make an international transaction.
+It is an 8 to 11-character number that is used to identify a specific bank when you make an international transaction.
 It’s almost like a postcode for your bank, ensuring that your money goes to the right place.
 So, what is a SWIFT code?
 SWIFT stands for the Society for Worldwide Interbank Financial Telecommunication, which is a global network that processes payments between different countries.

-Short answer: no. The terms are used interchangeably and mean exactly the same thing – they’re simply given different names by different banks and financial organisations.
+Short answer: yes.
+The terms are used interchangeably and mean exactly the same thing – they’re simply given different names by different banks and financial organisations.
 It’s also worth noting that these codes may be referred to as SWIFT/BIC codes, BIC/SWIFT codes, SWIFT ID or SWIFT identifiers, but again, in practice there is no difference between any of the terms.

 What do BIC/SWIFT codes look like?

 All BIC and SWIFT codes follow the same format.
 They are between 8 and 11 characters long and they are arranged as follows:

 AAAA – 4-character bank code that looks like a shortened version of the bank’s name